-The absence of a critical mass of researchers in mathematics, with a doctoral level in the CA-8 (Central America and the Dominican Republic) universities has diminished possibilities of the contribution of this discipline to scientific and technological development of the countries and the region as a whole.
-In addition, the investment of the countries of the area in scientific and technological development is insufficient.
-The establishment of a regional doctorate program in Mathematics aims to overcome this situation, without neglecting education and the level of Mathematics in the countries of the CA-8.

-The combination of vision and mission of the CSUCA and the ICTP about this situation resulted in the signature of a comprehensive cooperation agreement between the institutions for the creation of a doctoral program in mathematics.
+The absence of a critical mass of researchers in mathematics, with a doctoral level in the CA-8 (Central America and the Dominican Republic) universities affects the contribution of this discipline to scientific and technological development of the countries and the region as a whole.
+The investment of the countries of the area in scientific and technological development is insufficient.
+The establishment of a regional doctorate program in mathematics aims to overcome this situation, The combination of vision and mission of the CSUCA and the ICTP about this situation resulted in the signature of a comprehensive cooperation agreement between the institutions for the creation of a doctoral program in mathematics.
 Prior to this, a series of consultations and visits to countries and universities were conducted to establish their interest and the capacities (human and installations) to participate.

 The initial proposal for the creation of the program was a contribution of Drs.
 Fernando Quevedo, Galileo Violini and Carlos Ordóñez.
 It was presented to CSUCA in October 2011.
-Once the interest of the Universities was established, a meeting of experts nominated by the universities was realized in Antigua Guatemala.
+Once the interest of the universities was established, a meeting of experts nominated by the universities was realized in Antigua Guatemala.
 Its result was a consensual and definitive version of the program and the identification of priority areas for research.

 Successive versions of the program have been discussed in meetings of the CSUCA.
-The program has been approved for its implementation and management, two academic commissions, composed of one representative per country and a coordinating Commission consisting of the Coordinator of the Commission, a representative of the ICTP, a representative of the General Secretariat of CSUCA and a representative of the MCTP, have been designated.
+The program has been approved for its implementation and management, two academic commissions, composed of one representative per country and a coordinating commission have been designated.

-The program is scheduled to begin in August 2014 and a meeting of the Commissions is scheduled to take place in June at MCTP, to finalize details of applicant's selection and design of programs for each applicant.
+The program is scheduled to begin in August 2014 and a meeting of the commissions took place in June at MCTP to finalize applicant's selection and design of programs for each applicant.